Research AnalysisBy Tom Dougherty

 Qualitative Studies in research analysis

-The most beneficial qualitative data is from one-on-one studies.as preliminary direction for the quantitative research.
+The most beneficial qualitative data is from one-on-one studies.
+It is how we do qualitative research.

 Quantitative data is the main course and yet rarely makes it out of the oven and onto the table.
 We conduct this market research about a third of the way through the project.
 Preceding work, which considers the consumer above all else, indicates the effectiveness and value of the research immediately following.